cwinters/cwinters.github.io/now/index.md

 __Work__

-* I left [the US Digital Service](https://usds.gov/) a week ago and will be starting a new local-to-Pittsburgh job shortly.
-More soon.
+* Now working at [412 Food Rescue](https://412foodrescue.org) as a Senior Software Engineer!
+I'm tempermentally suited for small orgs, really missed working with people, and am super excited to get back to building mode.

-(updated 28-July-2022; see [Derek Sivers](http://sivers.org/now) for inspiration)
+(updated 15-August-2022; see [Derek Sivers](http://sivers.org/now) for inspiration)